The role of cohomology in quantum computation with magic states: Background

 Indeed, as we demonstrate in Section~\ref{PRPM}, those cohomology classes determine the existence of Wigner functions that represent Pauli measurement positively.
 To provide the foundation for the cohomological formulation, in Section~\ref{betacoc} we describe the chain complex where $\beta$ lives.

 The motivation for the cohomological description of $\tilde{\Phi}$ is analogous.
 With Eq.~(\ref{eq:symmetry}), the effect of the equivalence transformation Eq.~(\ref{trans}) on $\tilde{\Phi}$ is

 Again, this looks like an equivalence transformation in group cohomology, $\tilde{\Phi} \longrightarrow \tilde{\Phi} -d^h\nu$.
 Therein, $d^h$ is the coboundary operator in group cohomology.
 The bi-complex where $\tilde{\Phi}$ lives is introduced in Section~\ref{Phicoc}.
-As we demonstrate in Section~\ref{CliCov}, the existence of Clifford covariant Wigner functions hinges on a cohomological invariant extracted from $\tilde{\Phi}$.
+As we demonstrate in Section~\ref{CliCov}, the existence of Clifford-covariant Wigner functions hinges on a cohomological invariant extracted from $\tilde{\Phi}$.